ch4r10t33r/hash-zig/README.md

    - **Poseidon2** for ZK-proof systems
    - **SHA3** for NIST compliance and interoperability
 3. Batch key generation offline when possible
-4. Always persist signature state
+4. Always persist signature state to prevent index reuse
-5. Use hypertree for lifetimes > 2^20

 ## 🔒 Security Considerations

 ### ⚠️ Critical Rules

 1. **NEVER reuse a signature index** - Each index must be used only once
+   - **Your application MUST track which indices have been used**
+   - Store the last used index persistently before generating each signature
+   - The library does not enforce this - it's your responsibility!
 2. **Protect the secret key** - Use secure storage (encrypted, HSM, etc.)
 3. **Verify signatures properly** - Always check return values
 4. **Plan key rotation** - Generate new keypair before exhausting signatures